Ham Steak Cooking: The Ultimate Guide to Juicy, Delicious Results

 Bone-in vs. Boneless: A Tale of Two Steaks

-First things first, you'll typically encounter two main types: bone-in and boneless.
-Bone-in ham steaks, often hailed as the more flavorful option, are a testament to old-school charm.
-The bone adds a depth of flavor that's hard to replicate, and there's something undeniably satisfying about carving the meat off the bone.
-Boneless ham steaks, on the other hand, are all about convenience.
+First things first, you'll typically encounter two main types: bone-in and boneless. bone-in ham steaks, often hailed as the more flavorful option, are a testament to old-school charm.
+The bone adds a depth of flavor that's hard to replicate, and there's something undeniably satisfying about carving the meat off the bone. boneless ham steaks, on the other hand, are all about convenience.
 They're often easier to manage and cook, especially for those who prefer a more streamlined experience.

 The Colour Code: A Visual Guide to Quality